 Effectively Helping You with All Your White-Collar Crime Needs

 Fraud schemes that involve the use of at least one mass communication method can lead to charges of mass-marketing fraud.
 Mass-marketing fraud is aggressively prosecuted by the federal government, so if you are currently being investigated for involvement in a large-scale fraud-related scheme, it is crucial to retain a skilled white collar crime attorney in Miami who can help protect your interests.

 What Qualifies as Mass-Marketing Fraud?

 To be convicted of mass-marketing fraud, a person must have been involved in a fraud-based scheme where mass communication methods were used.
-This could include:

-- The internet;
+- The Internet;

 - The mail; or